Aparicio99/mksite/README.md

 The core dependencies are the following:

   * GNU **Make**
-    * Coordinates everything
+    * Entry point to call the other scripts
   * GNU **Awk**
-    * Parsing and file generation
+    * Parsing and template file generation
   * GNU **m4**
-    * Macros for text replacement
+    * Macros for simple text replacement like internal URLs

 This may work with Make or m4 other than the GNU ones, but was only tested with those.
 Awk must really be Gawk since the scripts use Gawk specific extensions.